Home | About me | Contact | Privacy

 Punctuality and future improvements

 As the saying used to go, you could set your watch by the trains.
-But a variety of factors has caused that once sterling reputation to suffer in recent years.
-In 2021, only 75% or so of long-distance trains-- and only about two-thirds of ICE services-- arrived within five minutes of schedule, and in June 2022, that had sunk to a new low of just 59.5%.
-(I traveled in Germany during that month and all five of my long-distance trains were late, including two that were more than 30 minutes late.
-However, while traveling in September and October 2023, only one of my six trains was late.)
+But a variety of factors has caused that once sterling reputation to be tarnished in recent years.
+In 2021, only 75% or so of long-distance trains — and only about two-thirds of ICE services — arrived within five minutes of schedule, and in November 2023, that had sunk to a new low of just 52%.

 Strike!